PBonvang/DotNETKnowledge/CQRS_MediatR/README.md

 This project is created entirely in the dev container, this is to be able to have a shared and indentical development environment between developers.
 My experiences:
 - Omnisharp has to be restarted quite frequently, basically everytime I switch between files in different projects.
-    - Errors:
-        - Can't find custom attr constructor image: /workspaces/DotNETLearningProjects/CQRS_MediatR/Services/bin/Debug/net5.0/Services.dll mtoken: 0x0a000001 due to: Cannot resolve dependency to assembly because it has not been preloaded.
+**Error:** Can't find custom attr constructor image: /workspaces/DotNETLearningProjects/CQRS_MediatR/Services/bin/Debug/net5.0/Services.dll mtoken: 0x0a000001 due to: Cannot resolve dependency to assembly because it has not been preloaded.
 When using the ReflectionOnly APIs, dependent assemblies must be pre-loaded or loaded on demand through the ReflectionOnlyAssemblyResolve event.
+- Dotnet tools aren't installed when installed in DockerFile.
+**Error:** Placed *RUN dotnet tool install -g dotnet-ef* in the DockerFile, then after building *dotnet tool list -g* show that it's not installed.
+**Work around:**
+1. Set the PATH environment variable in the DockerFile: *ENV PATH="${PATH}:/home/vscode/.dotnet/tools"*
+2. Add the installation of the tool in the postCreateCommand: *dotnet tool install -g dotnet-ef && dotnet restore*

 ## Sources